How to find decision-makers in a company

 Though you may be able to tell an associate’s proximity to a decision-maker by their title, building a relationship with someone at this level means asking clarifying questions like “In what capacity do you work with…?
 How would you describe your day-to-day priorities?”

-Once the gatekeeper is identified, there are a couple of directions to go.
-You may either call after hours when the gatekeeper has left the office, which is good for initial contact but not always for a sustained sales process, or you may work with the gatekeeper and bring them along for the sale.
+Once the gatekeeper is identified, there are a couple of directions you can go.
+You can try going around the gatekeeper to reach the decision-maker directly (e.g., calling after hours when the gatekeeper has left the office, which can work for initial contact but is not always effective for a sustained sales process), or you may work with the gatekeeper and bring them along for the sale.
 They likely are aware of the decision-maker’s needs and pain points and can be a powerful ally in relaying the benefits of your product or service.

 The influencer